indutny/bud/README.md

   "ciphers": "..."
 }
 ```

+Or any other [JSON][0] and a 404 status code, if SNI certificateis not found.

 If optional fields are not present - their value would be taken from `frontend`
 object in configuration file.